PavanRangani/docs/docs/prd/users/users.md

 ### System Rule

 - When user is blocked, he/she is removed from any associated family.
-- When user is in association with any open tasks, doesn't allowed to block that user.
+- When user is in association with any tasks, doesn't allowed to block that user.

 ### UX Rule